 A: You pay for the best product development and manufacturing.
 Your legal and administrative people are top-notch.
 You choose your advertising and marketing partners with utmost care.
 And then you pick the lowest bidder for your translations.
 There’s a good chance you’ve just made a costly mistake.

-Q: Can you provide sworn (certified / notarized) translations and why is this important?
+Q: Can you provide certified translations and why is this important?

-A: Yes, I can.
-In Germany, only translators publicly appointed and sworn in by a German court are authorised to carry out certified translations, accepted by virtually all authorities worldwide.
+A: Yes, we can (no pun intended).
+In Germany, only translators publicly appointed and sworn in by a German court are authorized to carry out certified translations, accepted by virtually all authorities worldwide.

-It is a prerequisite for sworn translators in Germany either to have passed a state examination or hold a university degree in translation sciences in their respective languages.
-Sworn translators declare their authorization to carry out certified translations by endorsing the translated document with the following notation:
+Sworn translators declare their authorization to carry out certified translations by endorsing the translated document with their name, signature, stamp and date as well as with the following notation:

 As duly appointed and sworn translator for [language] by [court], I hereby certify that this is a true and complete translation of the certified copy/original of the English/German document presented to me.